peteroupc/html3dutil/doc/H3DU.SurfaceEval.md

 * `mode` (Type: Number) (optional)<br>
     If this value is H3DU.Mesh.TRIANGLES, or is null or omitted, generates a series of triangles defining the surface.
 If this value is H3DU.Mesh.LINES, generates a series of lines defining the curve.
 If this value is H3DU.Mesh.POINTS, generates a series of points along the curve.
 For any other value, this method has no effect.
 * `un` (Type: Number) (optional)<br>
-    Number of subdivisions along the U-axis.
+    Number of subdivisions along the U axis.
 Default is 24.
 * `vn` (Type: Number) (optional)<br>
-    Number of subdivisions along the V-axis.
+    Number of subdivisions along the V axis.
 Default is 24.
 * `u1` (Type: Number) (optional)<br>
-    Starting U-coordinate of the surface to evaluate.
+    Starting U coordinate of the surface to evaluate.
 Default is 0.
 * `u2` (Type: Number) (optional)<br>
-    Ending U-coordinate of the surface to evaluate.
+    Ending U coordinate of the surface to evaluate.
 Default is 1.
 * `v1` (Type: Number) (optional)<br>
-    Starting U-coordinate of the surface to evaluate.
+    Starting U coordinate of the surface to evaluate.
 Default is 0.
 * `v2` (Type: Number) (optional)<br>
-    Ending U-coordinate of the surface to evaluate.
+    Ending U coordinate of the surface to evaluate.
 Default is 1.

 #### Return Value